melissahughesatx/api-docs/docs/g.payable-management.md

 ```
 where data is an array of uploaded paybles and prev_page and next_page are [pagination tokens](y.filterings-sorting-pagination.md).

-**How to view all the uploads as a user in the entity**

-To allow the right level of access to the authorized users, our platform allows certain type of entity users to view the uploads without allowing the unlimited control over the payable.

-A member from the Finance team of an entity wants to view all the uploads for record keeping.
-However to prevent the misuse, the finance team member has restricted access.
-Using the API

-`GET /partner-api/entities_users/v1/payables`

-in conjunction with the generated user token displays the results to the finance user based on their assigned restrictions.

-The generated access token with the type of API called helps our system identify the user and the type of permissions assigned to such a user.
-This allows us to display the appropriate amount of information.

-### 4. Managing all Payables
+### 4. Manage payables

 Upon successfully uploading a payable, the next step involves evaluation, assigning and management of these.
 With the robustness of our system, we provide a full set of capability for managing these

-**Delete an Upload**

-Using either the API

-`DELETE /partner-api/entities/v1/payables/{payable_id}`,

-the entity can delete any specific upload.
-This marks the bill as archieved in the system.

-The API

-`DELETE/partner-api/entities_users/v1/payables/{payable_id}`

-API allows the users i.e. the financial team members to remove or delete a bill from the system

-**Stages after the Upload**

-Since the bill after uploading undergoes various approval stages before finally clearing for payment, our platform provides the capabilities to manage the states of an payable using our simple to use API:
+After uploading, payables undergo various approval stages before finally clearing for payment, the approval stages for a payment are:

 ![](../assets/images/payable-states.png)

+- *Delete an Upload* - monite enables financial team members to remove or delete a bill from the system.
+The entity can delete any specific upload.
+This marks the bill as archived in the system.

+   - entity : `DELETE /partner-api/entities/v1/payables/{payable_id}`,
+   - entity user: `DELETE/partner-api/entities_users/v1/payables/{payable_id}`

-- *Cancel Payable*: If the uploading, the end users realizes he/she made a mistake, the uploaded bill can by cancelled by using `PUT /partner-api/entities/v1/payables/{payable_id}/cancel`API from their system.
+- *Cancel Payable*: when the end users want to stop an upload, cancel by using `PUT /partner-api/entities/v1/payables/{payable_id}/cancel`API from their system.
 - *Assign To Payment*: Once the bill has been uploaded and recognized, its approval for a payments starts with the `PUT /partner-api/entities/v1/payables/{payable_id}/assign_to_payment`API
 - *Confirm Payment*: To finally approve the bill for payment call the `PUT /partner-api/entities/v1/payables/{payable_id}/confirm_payment_operation` API
 - *Reject Payable*: If the approving authority finds any mismatch or discrepancies in the upload, they can simply decline the bill by using the `PUT /partner-api/entities/v1/payables/{payable_id}/decline` API from their system.
 - *Pay*: As soon as the bill/upload has been approved and assigned for payment, you can change its status to "paid" by calling the `PUT /partner-api/entities/v1/payables/{payable_id}/pay` API.

+## Reference

+For more information about the workflow explained in this page:

+- Something
+- Something else